 Moxie is multifaceted.

-Not only is Flea widely recognized for his skills as a musician, he’s also an accomplished actor with more than 20 film credits to his name.
+Flea is widely recognized for his skills as a musician and an accomplished actor with more than 20 film credits to his name.
 He even voiced one of the characters in the hit children’s show The Wild Thornberries.

 Now he can add a new title: author.
 Flea’s memoir Acid for the Children was released this month to critical praise.
 It’s not the standard rock and roll biography, a drug-soaking tale of ribaldry “as told to” a ghostwriter.
-It’s written by Flea, who recounts in a short story form his chaotic childhood growing up in Los Angeles.
-The story and style reveal what’s long been known about Flea, that he is “wildly cultured and culturedly wild man.”
+Instead, it’s written by Flea, who recounts his chaotic childhood growing up in Los Angeles in a short story.
+The story and style reveal what’s long been known about Flea, that he is a “wildly cultured and culturedly wild man.”

 It takes moxie to tell your own story and tell it well.
 I’d love to hear the story from the man himself one day.